GLOSSARY OF CLEANROOM TERMINOLOGY

-Class 1 – 100,000 Cleanrooms – A cleanroom class category is defined by the number of microns found in a cubic foot of air.
+A cleanroom class category is defined by the number of microns found in a cubic foot of air.
 The classes represent the number of microns found in one cubic foot of air.
-For example a Class 1,000 room can have up to 1,000 microns per cubic foot.
+For example, a Class 1,000 room can have up to 1,000 microns per cubic foot.

-Air lock – An air lock is a room attached to a cleanroom that acts as a buffer zone between the cleanroom and outside space.
-Its interlocking doors keep the cleanroom pressurized and particle free during the transfer of objects or personnel.
-Air locks are commonly used for gowning.
+An air lock is a room attached to a cleanroom that acts as a buffer zone between the cleanroom and outside space.
+Air locks have interlocking doors that keep the cleanroom pressurized and particle free during the transfer of objects or personnel and are commonly used for gowning.

 The Class I Biosafety cabinet is a ventilated cabinet with in inward airflow and outlet HEPA filters.
 It was previously referred to as the CDC Hood and served a valuable function in its time by protecting personnel and environment.
 Because it offers no product protection, it has been essentially obsolete for the past several decades.

-Class III cabinet is defined as a ventilated glovebox.
+Class 3 Bio Safety is defined as a ventilated glovebox.
 This is a gas-tight chamber operated through sealed gloves which provide a complete barrier between the worker and hazardous material.
 The glovebox is maintained under negative pressure with HEPA filtered supply air and double HEPA filtered exhaust air.

 Laminar Flow – Laminar Flow is unidirectional airflow.
 In a cleanroom, it is filtered air flowing vertically or horizontally with uniform velocity in a single direction.
 Filtered air flows through your cleanroom and back to an air return, to be re-filtered and returned to the room.
 Laminar flow is a major part of keeping your cleanroom contaminant free.